kenjennings/HelloWhirled/README.md

 ATARI_ATASM_DIRECTWRITE -- 6502 Assembly for atasm.
 Uses (abuses) the OS Page 0 Pointer to the screen to write directly into screen memory.

+ATARI_ATASM_DISPLAYLIST -- 6502 Assembly for atasm.
+Abuses the Atari's load file format to replace the display list LMS address operand's value with the address of the "Hello, Whirled" string.
+Technically, there is no actual code executing to do this.

 ATARI_BASIC -- Ye old, standard Atari BASIC using "PRINT".

 ATARI_BASICXL -- OSS BASIC XL on Atari using "Print".
 Note the pretty, mixed-case keywords.
 It really is an improvement.